evagabriela/WDI/curriculum/week-01/02-css-selector-basics/README.md

 *Best Practice Check*: What’s the best way to work– with tag qualifiers or without?
-In short, be consistent.
+A: In short, be consistent.
 Using a class *without* a tag qualifier is a more scalable way to work, because it’s less specific.
 Remember that classes are meant to style a number of elements– not just one.

 If you choose to use Qualified Tag Selectors, be sure it’s the simplest approach and you have a good reason for doing so.
 Here’s an example of a tag qualifier that’s not helpful: